swifth/SwifthDB/README.md

 }
 ```

-> SwiftyDB supports inheritance.
+> SwifthDB supports inheritance.
 Valid properties from both the class and the superclass will be stored automatically

 ##### <a name="primaryKeys">Primary keys</a>
 It is recommended to implement the `PrimaryKeys` protocol.
 The `primaryKeys()` method should return a set of property names which uniquely identifies an object.